tinwer-group/mahtanar/README.md

     #     number: GPIO21
   ```

-  Logging can then be reenabled if desired:
+  On older configurations where logging had been disabled, you can reenable it if desired:
   ```yaml
   logger:
     # baud_rate: 0